apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**French government collapses after no-confidence vote in PM Michel Barnier**
+**A surprising turn in Syria's civil war**

-You can read more about it [here](https://www.bbc.com/news/articles/cdxz934p56qo).
+You can read more about it [here](https://www.washingtonpost.com/podcasts/post-reports/a-surprising-turn-in-syrias-civil-war/).

 ## Requirements
 - Python 3.8